 According to the first way, the natural sciences, the social sciences, and the humanities should become parts of one universal science of nature.
 According to the second way, there is an unbridgeable gulf between the natural sciences and the human sciences.
-According to the third way, the unbridgeable gulf separates the natural sciences, the social sciences, and the humanities as three different realms of thought about three different worlds.
+According to the third way, the unbridgeable gulf separates three realms of thought about three different worlds: the natural sciences are separated from the psychological sciences, and both are separated from the social sciences and humanities.

 My thinking here largely coincides with the thinking of John Searle, particularly in his book Making the Social World: The Structure of Human Civilization (Oxford University Press, 2010).
 Like me, he thinks the fundamental questions of modern intellectual life are about how to explain human life in a manner that is compatible with modern natural science.